1uan/InvertedPendulum/README.md

 # InvertedPendulum
-A place to store files for the inverted pendulem robot
+A place to store files for the inverted pendulum robot